cloro

 Person pointing at a laptop displaying 'LEGAL SCRAPING' on a wooden desk with a plant.

 The distinction is about risk, not just legality.
-Every data collection team needs to understand the difference between low-risk and high-risk scraping.
 Think of it as walking through an open front door versus picking the lock.
+One is an everyday action; the other bypasses security and invites legal trouble.

 What determines scraping risk

-What separates a safe project from a dangerous one?
-A low-risk approach focuses on public, non-sensitive information and respects the website’s technical infrastructure.
+A low-risk approach focuses on public, non-sensitive information and respects the site’s technical infrastructure.
 High-risk approaches involve personal data, bypassing barriers, and ignoring a site’s rules.
+The table below breaks down the factors that set your project’s risk level.

 Risk FactorLow Risk (Generally Permissible)High Risk (Potential Legal Issues)